Let's see if we remember how this goes.

 Dr. Ichiro Serizawa (Ken Watanabe) has been following developments all these years.
-He knows what's up.
-He's seen the Toho movies.
-He's heard the Blue Oyster Cult song.

 Visual effects master turned director Gareth Edwards impressed Hollywood with his low-budget version of this sort of story, "Monsters."
 Given a huge budget and hours to tell the tale, he delivers a lumbering movie that's as bloated as this new roly-poly version of the Big Guy, whom we see in all his glory only in the later acts.